 Both David and Lilian graded and studied Shotokan Karate and Self Defence under the top Shotokan Japanese Martial Arts Masters: Kanazawa Sensei,(Probably the best karate master alive today) Asano Sensei, Enoeda Sensei, Kato Sensei, Kawasoe Sensei, Kase Sensei, Ohta Sensei and K. Funakoshi, Sensei.

-They now have two Enfield Karate Classes, Edmonton Karate Dojo, North London Shotokan Karate Clubs.
+They now have Enfield Karate Classes and their own Edmonton Karate Dojo, North London Shotokan Karate Clubs.

 With training for Beginners, Intermediate and Advanced students.
-Over 20 Black Belt Students and Instructors train at their Enfield based Schools and Clubs
+Over 20 Black Belt Students and Instructors train at their Enfield based Schools and Clubs.
+All instructors have been DBS checked and are fully insured.

 Shihan David is the Enfield/North London SJK Karate Chief Instructor – 7th Dan Master of Karate (Teacher of Teachers) He is Qualified Referee and holds Dip.
 Sports Psychology from Newcastle College.
 Shihan David also holds a Black belt in Ju Jitsu ,Lilian was a 4th Dan Shotokan Karate Sensei (Teacher) but has now sadly passed away.